PixelDev2/Multipurpose-discord-bot/README.md

  ## 🎶 Music Requirements
  *To allow your Bot to play music, you need to connect it to a LavaLink station!
 There are many public ones out there for example lava.link An example for a public configuration will be listed down below.*
+1. Make sure `Java 11` is installed on your system!